 - 50 g soft dried pitted prunes chopped

-- 150 g brown gluten free flour blend I use Gluten Free Alchemist Rice Free Blend B –see NOTES
+- 150 g brown gluten free flour blend I use Gluten Free Alchemist Rice Free Blend B, which gives the best results –see NOTES

 - 100 g buckwheat flour